DominoMarama/OpenGL/README.md

 `make config=release OpenGL-Sandbox` would build a release version of the sandbox project.

+### Linux Qmake Setup [Experimental]

+Install the qmake add on for premake by running `./scripts/Linux-UpdateQmake`

+Run `./tools/premake5 gmake2` to generate the pro files in a build folder.

+Open `build/OpenGL.pro` in QT Creator and before configuring the project, expand the kit details and edit each build folder to remove anything QT Creator added.
+The directory should end with `/OpenGL/build` and all build types have the same folder.

+You'll need to repeat this configuration process if `OpenGL.pro.user` is ever removed or if you open one of the child .pro files directly.

+After configuring the project you will need to add the following lines to each application.pro file (OpenGL-Sandbox.pro, OpenGL-Examples.pro) in the `LIBS +=` section:

+		"-ldl" \
+		"-lglfw" \

+This would need repeating anytime you regenerate the project files with premake.

+You should now be able to build, but you will still need to manually copy the `OpenGL-Examples/assets` folder to `build/bin/`_`BuildType`_ before running that project.

+Now you know why it's only experimental support for qmake at the moment.
 ### Mac Setup

 Mac is not currently supported.